jeffpar/pcjs/blog/_posts/2023/2023-01-30-the-adventure-of-the-mysterious-mail-files.md

 If the lengths didn't match, I would start over with a password guess that was the same length.

 Ultimately, I finally found where the MMF's internal password was being extracted, so all I had to do was set a write breakpoint on 7f8367e4 ("ba w 1 %7f8367e4").
-It would stop on a "REP MOVSD" instruction, and after letting the instruction finish, I dumped the memory at 7f8367e4.
+It would stop on a `REP MOVSD` instruction, and after letting the instruction finish, I dumped the memory at 7f8367e4.
 For example, here's what the 7-character password for one of my MMF files looked
 like: